greenelab/deep-review/sections/04_study.md

 and techniques have been proposed that are classifier-independent [Ditzler,Ditzler].

-So, how have neural networks been of use?
-One of the first techniques of genome binning used neural networks [Abe].
-Neural networks can be slow, and so far only TAC-ELM [tac-elm] has utilized it to taxonomically classify massive amounts of metagenomic data.
-Also, neural networks can fail to perform if there are not enough training examples, which is the case with taxonomic classification (since only ~10% of estimated species have been sequenced).
-For “de novo” genome binning, Essinger et al. use ART, a neural network algorithm called Adaptive Resonance Theory, to cluster similar genomic fragments and showed that it has better performance than K-means; however, other methods based on interpolated Markov models [Salzberg] have performed better.
-Due to the complexity of the problem, neural networks have been applied more to gene annotation (e.g. Orphelia [Hoff]), which usually has plenty of training examples.
+So, how have neural networks (NNs) been of use?
+Most neural networks are being used for short sequence->taxa/function classification, where there is a lot of data for training (and thus suitable for NNs).
+Neural networks have been applied successfully to gene annotation (e.g. Orphelia [Hoff] and FragGeneScan [doi: 10.1093/nar/gkq747]), which usually has plenty of training examples.
 Representations (similar to Word2Vec [ref] in natural language processing) for protein family classification has been introduced and classified with a skip-gram  neural network [Asgari].
 Recurrent neural networks show good performance for homology and protein family identification [Hochreiter, Sonderby].
 Interestingly, Hochreiter, who invented Long Short Term Memory, delved into homology/protein family classification in 2007, and therefore, deep learning is deeply rooted in functional classification methods.

+One of the first techniques of “de novo” genome binning used self-organizing maps, a type of NN [Abe].
+Essinger et al. use ART, a neural network algorithm called Adaptive Resonance Theory, to cluster similar genomic fragments and showed that it has better performance than K-means.
+However, other methods based on interpolated Markov models [Salzberg] have performed better than these early genome binners.
+Also, neural networks can be slow, and therefore, have had limited use for reference-based taxonomic classification, with TAC-ELM [tac-elm] being the only NN-based algorithm to taxonomically classify massive amounts of metagenomic data.
+Also, neural networks can fail to perform if there are not enough training examples, which is the case with taxonomic classification (since only ~10% of estimated species have been sequenced).
+An initial study shows that deep neural networks have been successfully applied to  taxonomic classification of 16S rRNA genes, with convolutional networks  provide about 10% accuracy genus-level improvement over RNNs and even random forests [Mrzelj].
+However, this study performed 10-fold cross-validation on 3000 sequences in total.

-Most neural networks are being used for short sequence->taxa/function classification, where there is a lot of data for training (and thus suitable for NNs).
-And, as a short side note, recurrent neural networks are showing success for base-calling (and thus removing the large error in the measurement of a pore's current signal) for the relatively new Oxford Nanopore sequencer [Boza].
-However, due to small nubmers of metagenomic samples in studies, neural network uses for classifying phenotype from microbial composition are just beginning.
+Due to the traditionally small numbers of metagenomic samples in studies, neural network uses for classifying phenotype from microbial composition are just beginning.
 A standard MLP was able to classify wound severity from microbial species present in the wound [Kizek, 2015].
 Recently, multi-layer, recurrent networks (and convolutional networks) have been applied to microbiome genotype-phenotype, with Ditzler et al. being the first to associate soil samples with pH level using multi-layer